therealchjones/mffer/docs/mffer.md

 ## Description

-`mffer` is the command-line workhorse of the [`mffer`project](https://github.com/therealchjones/mffer).
-It can obtain the Marvel Future Fight data files from NetMarble, parse the files into JSON-formatted data files that (though quite large) are human-readable and machine-evaluable, and produce CSV files of limited data for each version that can be viewed in spreadsheet applications (such as
+`mffer` is the command-line workhorse of the
+[`mffer` project](https://github.com/therealchjones/mffer).
+It can obtain the Marvel Future Fight program and data files from NetMarble, parse the files into JSON-formatted data files that (though quite large) are human-readable and machine-evaluable, and produce CSV files of limited data for each version that can be viewed in spreadsheet applications (such as